 Colony identification begins with a background removal step, after which only several foreground areas are left in the image.
 Typically, the number of remaining foreground areas exceeds the user-specified number of colonies.
-The software then needs to determine whether the excess foreground areas are split colonies that should be re-joined or persisting background areas that should be removed.
+From this point, arrangement based-detection determines whether the excess foreground areas are split colonies that should be re-joined or persisting background areas that should be removed.
 To do so, CFQuant compares the arrangement of the foreground areas with the user-specified arrangement, and then either joins close foreground areas or deletes low-value ones until only the specified number of colonies remain.
-CFQuant then determines the background threshold value (i.e. the value below which pixels are considered part of the background).
+In scatter-based detection, the colony number is unknown, so the software deletes background noises based on their shape, size and pixel values.
+Regardless of method, CFQuant then determines the background threshold value (i.e. the value below which pixels are considered part of the background).